bszonye/civ7-flag-corps/README.md

 supported languages:

 - Korean (translated by Hotsolidinfill)
+- Russian (translated by Webrok)

-thank you for your help!
+thank you both for your help!